Linux cksum command

 2256884274 26 myfile.txt

-...and it will change dramatically even if only one character is different:
+...and it changes dramatically even if only one character is different:

 This is my original file?